d-gre/LittleBetterPrivacy/README.md

 <meta name="referrer" content="no-referrer">
 ```

-Note that note that the "robots"-tag is just a friendly advice to webcrawlers and the
+Note that the "robots"-tag is just a friendly advice to webcrawlers and the
 "referrer"-tag is only supported by modern browsers.
 so if you want to be sure, add a htaccess protection to your Mantis installation
 <hr>